appcelerator-archive/amp/examples/voting-app/README.md

     $ amp stack up -f stack.yml instavote

-Depending on your configuration, you may need to explicitly specify the server address as shown below:

-    $ amp stack up -f stack.yml instavote --server localhost:8080

 The voting app will be available at [http://vote.instavote.local.atomiq.io](http://vote.instavote.local.atomiq.io).

 The results app will be available at [http://results.instavote.local.atomiq.io](http://results.instavote.local.atomiq.io).